k-deeley/term-premium-modelling/TermPremiumModelling.md

 -  [Pricing the Term Structure with Linear Regressions](https://www.newyorkfed.org/medialibrary/media/research/staff_reports/sr340.pdf), Tobias Adrian, Richard K. Crump, and Emanuel Moench, Federal Reserve Bank of New York Staff Reports, no. 340, August 2008; revised April 2013, JEL classification: G10, G12.

+The yield curve data used in this example comes from the [Federal Reserve Economic Research Data](https://www.federalreserve.gov/econres.htm) portal ([file link](https://www.federalreserve.gov/econresdata/researchdata/feds200628.xls)), and was last accessed in July 2025.

 For further references and background information, please see the [References](#H_B95A1FA7) section below.

 <!-- Begin Toc -->